radar/ryanbigg.com/_posts/2020-02-01-rom-and-dry-showcase-part-1.markdown

 This file loads the `config/application.rb` file that we created earlier and that will make it possible to require the other two files we use here.

 In order to tell ROM's Rake tasks where our database lives, we're required to setup a Rake task of our own: one called `db:setup`.
 This configuration starts the system-level dependency `:db` by calling `start` on `Bix::Application`.
 This will run the code inside the `init` block defined within `system/boot/db.rb`.
-This `init` block registers a `db.connection` with our application, and we can retrive that value by using `Bix::Application['db.connection']` here.
+This `init` block registers a `db.config` with our application, and we can retrive that value by using `Bix::Application['db.config']` here.

 Inside this configuration, we configure something called the _default gateway_, which is the simply the default database connection that ROM has been configured with.
 We _could_ configure multiple gateways, but we're only going to be using the one in this series.
 On this gateway, we tell it to use a new `Logger` instance, which will log SQL output for our Rake tasks.